 A. For the vast majority of houses in Grand Rapids, no more than four unrelated people can live together.
 If you live in Kentwood, the zoning ordinance is based on square footage.
 Check with your landlord.

-A. The form must be submitted by Friday, September 16, 2011.
+A. The form must be submitted by Friday, September 13, 2013.
 Failure to submit this address by the deadline will result in a $50 late fee.
-If by September 30 this is still unresolved, an additional $50 late feel (hence, $100 total) will be added to the students’ account, as well as having a financial “hold” placed on the account.
-The hold will be lifted once a student reports a local address.
+If by September 27 this is still unresolved, an additional $50 late feel (hence, $100 total) will be added to the student’s account, as well as having a financial “hold” placed on the account.
+The hold will be lifted once the student reports a local address.

 In the past some of our students have lived in situations which have had the potential to create negative consequences for neighborhoods.
 Cars and noise are just two tangible problems associated with such situations.
-Hence, many appreciate the ordinance as it helps to protect their property values, gives them some consistency of tenant behavior, and reduces some of the problems associated with overcrowding.
+Hence, neighbors, city representatives and the police appreciate the college’s off-campus housing policies as it helps to protect their property values, gives them some consistency of tenant behavior, and reduces some of the problems associated with overcrowding.